beyondinzanity/setup-grafana-bash/README.md

 <H2>Download the zip-folder</H2>

-You can either use the terminal to download the zip-folder or just
+You can either use the terminal to download the zip-folder or just download it manually from the repo by clicking Download .ZIP
 ```bash
 wget https://github.com/<author>/<git-repo>/archive/<branch>.zip
 ```